YonSci/yon_academic/_portfolio/portfolio-7.md

 </div>
 </div>

 It is critical to remember that the coordinate systems of the two shapefiles must be identical.
-The `.crs` command can be used to verify the coordinate system of  the two shapefiles
+The `.crs` command can be used to verify the coordinate system of  the two shapefiles:

 <div class="language-python highlighter-rouge">
  <div class="highlight">